foundry-vtt-community/wiki.js/setup/linux-installation.md

 ## Important Information and Requirements

-This guide assumes that you have linux already installed on a server of some sort, either a PC on a local network or a VPS/VM in the cloud without a webserver or Foundry already installed an running.
+This guide assumes that you have already installed linux, and have at least a basic understanding of what linux and how to use a commanbd line.

 The following is required to complete this guide:

-1. A basic understanding of using a terminal that includes the ssh utility, such as:
+1. An existing server with a modern linux distribution installed with a minimum of 2GB of RAM, for example:
 a.
+A linux PC on your home network.
+b.
+A linux virtual machine on any host.
+c.
+A linux virtual private server or dedicated server in the cloud.
+2. A basic understanding of using a terminal that includes the ssh utility, such as:
+a.
 Powershell in Windows.
 b.
 Terminal in Linux or MacOS.
-2. Valid domain name, such as:
+3. Valid domain name, such as:
 a.
 A purchased domain name from a registrar like [Namecheap](https://namecheap.com) or [gandi.net](https://gandi.net).
 b.
 A free subdomain from a free domain name service like [Duck DNS](http://duckdns.org).

+>The Foundry [minimum requirements](https://foundryvtt.com/article/requirements/) are 2GB RAM with 4GB recommended.
+Note that if you have other applications/services/etc that are using RAM in addition to Foundry, please consider more than 2GB.
+Essentially any CPU with at least one core should work. {.is-info}

 ## Preferred Linux Distribution